stouch/docs/installation/git.md

 Don't forget to restart Apache after making any changes to its configuration!
 :::

-## Step 4: Set read / write permissions
+## Step 4: Set read and write permissions

-Directus needs to be able to write to a certain number of places, mainly the `logs`, `public`, and `config` directories.
+Directus needs write access to the `logs`, `public`, and `config` directories.
 Make sure that your PHP user is able to read and write to these locations.

 On most LAMP stacks, you can change the owner of the files to `www-data` to ensure the correct permissions are met: